 For families with (minor) children, two types of less coercive measures were set up: home accommodation in the context of an agreement under Article 74/9(3), and return homes.

-Despite the introduction of these measures, the government opened five family units in August 2018 in the 127bis repatriation centre as a result of which families with children were being detained again.
+Despite the introduction of return houses, the government opened five family units in August 2018 in the 127bis repatriation centre as a result of which families with children were being detained again.
 Detention is applied where the family manifestly refuses to cooperate with the return procedure.
 The royal decree allowing this practice was suspended by the Council of State in April 2019, however.
-Between August 2018 and April 2019 a total of 9 families have been detained.
+Between August 2018 and April 2019, a total of 9 families with 20 children were detained.

 The current government, however, has agreed that it can no longer detain children in closed centres, as a matter of principle.
 New, alternative measures will be developed to avoid that this measure would be abused to make return impossible.